9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 4/Terms/brute force attack.md

 - _[[Dictionary attacks]]_ use a similar technique.
 In dictionary attacks, attackers use a list of commonly used passwords and stolen credentials from previous breaches to access a system.
 These are called “dictionary” attacks because attackers originally used a list of words from the dictionary to guess the passwords, before complex password rules became a common security practice.

 Using brute force to access a system can be a tedious and time consuming process, especially when it’s done manually.
 There are a range of tools attackers use to conduct their attacks.

+**[[Brute Force Attack]]:** A brute force attack is a trial-and-error method for discovering private information by systematically trying all possible combinations.
+In the context of Caesar's Cipher, it involves attempting all 26 shift values to decrypt the message.